simonlindblad/thesis/outline.md

 * Initial sample selection to get a rough idea of the decision boundary.
     * Introduces sampling bias

+#### Pool-based vs Stream based

+#### The Version Space

+* In machine learning hypothesis is a specific configuration of a model, the purpose of which is to predict outputs on new instances of data by generalizing the training data.
+    * For example: An SVM with some defined values for the different parameters.
+* Hypothesis space: All possible hypothesis that we are currently taking into account
+    * Denote with H and the formula
+    * For example, the set of all possible values for the different parameters for SVM
+* Version space: Subset of hypothesis space that is consistent with the data
+    * Correct predictions for the labeled data.
+(L -- make sure to introduce in pool-based)
+    * If we assume that one of these hypothesis can explain the data perfectly: Obtaining more labeled samples will shrink the version space.
+* Knowing this, the task of the active learning algorithm then becomes to choose the data instances that will reduce the size of the version space as quickly as possible
+*

 #### Binary Minimization

 #### MMC